 No. ACT and College Board provide colleges and scholarship organizations with score ranges but do NOT share a student’s score.

-Because the College Board’s SAT and PSAT exams are moving to a digital format, online privacy laws kick into effect.
-College Board is launching a new Connections™ app that students will download to their phones.
+Because the College Board’s SAT and PSAT exams are moving to a digital format, online privacy laws kick into effect when students are registering for a digital test DURING THEIR SCHOOL DAY.
+As a result, College Board launched a new School™ app and Connections™ program that students will download to their phones.
 They will ask for a student’s cell phone number during registration.
 Students will be prompted to download the app in order to receive scores faster.

 Four quick tips: